Welcome to the Submission FAQs.

 The last day for proposals to be submitted is June 15, 2020.
 If you want to be considered as an Early Bird Selection, the last day to submit is June 3, 2020.

 Before the submission deadline, the program committee will pre-select a short list of their favorite talks and publish these on the conference website.
 You'll get early notification that your talk is accepted, and some special publicity that will generate interest in your session.
 If you want to be considered, submit your talk by June 3, 2020.

 Are speakers compensated for speaking?

 Speaking at our events gives you exposure to an audience of highly skilled developers and other software professionals from around the world.
-For the hard cash type of compensation, each standard talk earns one free pass, see this section of the Speaker FAQs.
+We offer this rather than hard cash.

 Who is choosing the program?

 The program committee, made up of volunteers from the Eclipse community, chooses the program.